mudrabhedi/my-chat-app/README.md

 7. Open your browser at http://localhost:3000 to use the app.

 ## Usage

--Register a new account or log in with existing credentials -View online users and chat in real-time
+- Register a new account or log in with existing credentials
+- View online users and chat in real-time
--Open multiple browser windows or devices to test messaging -Log out when finished
+- Open multiple browser windows or devices to test messaging
+- Log out when finished

 ## Folder Structure